groundlight/framegrab/README.md

     display_image(frame) # substitute this line for your preferred method for displaying images, such as cv2.imshow grabber.release()
 ```
-### Options
+### Configurations
-The table below shows all available options, and the cameras to which they apply.
+The table below shows all available configurations and the cameras to which they apply.
 | Configuration Name         | Example         | Webcam     | RTSP      | Basler    | Realsense |
 |----------------------------|-----------------|------------|-----------|-----------|-----------|
 | name                       | On Robot Arm    | optional   | optional  | optional  | optional  |